 Flat fees are not based on how many hours are spent on the case, or on the outcome.
 They also are called fixed cost billing.

-We also believe flat fee billing works very well for divorce cases.
+Flat fee billing works very well for divorce cases.
 Be aware, however, that it is not useful in all types of law.
 For example, lawyers who handle complex criminal and corporate cases rarely use flat fees.
 This is because there are too many uncertainties involved.
 It’s just too easy for the attorney to end up doing much more work than he or she originally billed.

 Are Hourly and Flat Fee the Only Types of Attorney Billing?